 We’ve planted more than 14,000 native trees in the last twenty years; oak, hazel, beech, cherry and ash.
 This provides a peaceful, rich habitat for native flora and fauna, including a natural canopy for May bluebells Our woodlands are managed sustainably through rotational hazel coppicing to provide seasoned, dry logs for the cottage log burners.
 Tree surgeons leave habitat files create giant 'bug hotels' on the woodland floor.

 Feel free to borrow buckets and spades from the playbarn to take to the beach, rather than buying more.
 There’ s a beach bucket in the bike shed with wetsuits, bodyboards, buckets, nets and other beach paraphernalia - please borrow what you need for beach days and leave any usable beach gear here that you don’t want to take home.

 Why not go for a family beach clean?
-Take a look at the Beach Guardian's Beach Cleaning for Holiday Makers guide in your information file and collect litter picks from the playbarn.
-It's (probably ) the most fun you can have with a litter pick AND a practical way to show your children how they can make a difference.
+Take a look at Project Kids' guide to beach cleaning with young children.
+It's interesting, good fun AND a practical way to show your children how they can make a difference.